Million Mile Clean branding by Will Kinchin at Will Works

 How many concepts were presented, and how did you navigate the design process?”

 We shared four concepts for this campaign.
 Each route had its own creative strategy and visual flair to convey the core messages.
 This first concept was rooted in numbers, weaving mileage seamlessly into the typography.
 The second drew inspiration from the raw ripped-up scraps of old weathered packaging.
 The third was a kooky character-driven approach featuring a whimsical 1950s-style illustrated hand with legs.
 Yes, legs.
 This hand was on a mission, guiding volunteers through the story and literally pointing fingers at polluters.
+Time was tight—we had just six weeks to design the campaign and launch the initial assets.
+Thankfully, SAS had faith in my creative instincts, and the final identity wasn’t a million miles away from the original concept we presented.

 What did you find most challenging about bringing this brand to life?